SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 Accelerated charges emit electromagnetic radiation, and by doing so, lose some of their energy and momentum.
-This process is particularly important for high-energy particles traveling in strong electromagnetic fields where it can strongly influence the dynamics of the radiating charges, a problem known as radiation reaction.
+This process is particularly important for high-energy particles traveling in strong electromagnetic fields where it can strongly influence the dynamics of the radiating charges, a process known as radiation reaction.

 In :program:`Smilei`, different modules treating high-energy photon emission & its back-reaction have been implemented.
 We first give a short overview of the physics (and assumptions) underlying these modules, before giving more pratical